c9/docs.c9.io/src/getting_started/setup_a_database.md

     ...
     waiting for connections on port 27017

-Now you can open the mongo shell in a new terminal, running following command:
+Now you can open the mongo shell in a new Terminal, running following command:

     $ mongo

-To stop the MongoDB instance press `Control+C` in the terminal where `mongod` is running.
+To stop the MongoDB instance press `Control+C` in the Terminal where `mongod` is running.
 Now have a look at the currently used database:

     $ mongo